shahamed/rocFFT/README.md

 correctly in this configuration.

 There are several clients included with rocFFT:
-1. rocfft-rider runs general transforms and is useful for performance analysis;
+1. rocfft-bench runs general transforms and is useful for performance analysis;
 2. rocfft-test runs various regression tests; and
 3. various small samples are included.